karenmcewen/karenmcewen.github.io/README.txt

 -add a carousel for the screen shots

 +education (not part of MVP)
--content to be added later
+-more content to be added later

 +data visualization (not part of MVP)
 -more content to be added later -artwork stole photo and data analysis -may want to just roll this under projects heading since it is so sparse right now

 +inProcess (not part of MVP)
--content to be added later - bones project database, SOC pascal to C# rewrite
+-more content to be added later - bones project database, SOC pascal to C# rewrite

 +Future ideas
 - add book reviews (write a blog)?
 (Infographics, 100 ideas internet, predictioneering)